The World Has Moved On From Plain Vanilla A/B Testing. Have You?

 That’s it for now.
 Now that you know these 6 tips, I will say, test often and test smarter!

 Let me know if you liked this post or if there is something I missed.
-I am available in the comments sections and at Twitter.
-See you!
+Feel free to reach out to me at email@example.com !